togglebyte/anathema-guide/src/components/events.md

 ### on_mouse

-Accept a mouse event and a mutable reference to the state (if one is associated with the component).
+Accept a mouse event and a mutable reference to the state.

 ```rust,ignore
 fn on_mouse(